-A couple of years ago the US Green Building Council adopted LEED version 4, which allows cabling systems to be counted toward LEED points.
-In response, Panduit was the first manufacturer to offer both EPDs and HPDs on copper cabling and connectors.
+In 2015, the US Green Building Council adopted LEED version 4, which allows cabling systems to be counted toward LEED points.
+In response, in 2016 Panduit became the first manufacturer to offer EPDs and HPDs on both copper cabling and connectors.

 If you’re thinking about LEED certification, here’s what you need to know to make sure your cabling infrastructure can help: